zeldigas/Reasonable-Test-Logs/README.md

 ## Rationale

 Have you ever faced with the logging noise during your project build?
-Maybe you had opportunity to download tens megabytes of log to analyze issue just because some chatty package has enabled DEBUG logging "in case of something goes wrong"?
+Maybe you had opportunity to download tens megabytes of log to analyze issue just because DEBUG level was enabled on some chatty package "in case of something goes wrong"?
 Big chance you did, if your project uses some logging framework (like slf4j), and you write unit tests.

 The reason is simple - logs allow you to get extra information if something goes wrong,